Female Genital Mutilation (FGM)

 During 2007, FGM was banned in Eritrea.
-The Egyptian Health Ministry is
+At the time, the Egyptian Health Ministry was

 seeking a law banning FGM in that country.
-That would leave Somolia, which lacks
+That left Somolia, which lacks

 a central government, Sudan, and Indonesia as the two main countries where the practice

 In late 2012, the United Nations General Assembly adopted a Resolution to Ban FGM worldwide.
 According to No Peace without Justice, Resolution A/RES/67/146

 "... was cosponsored by two thirds of the General Assembly, including the entire African Group, and was adopted by consensus by all UN members.
 The resolution, which was hailed by the Ban FGM Campaign, reflects universal agreement that female genital mutilation constitutes a violation of human rights, which all countries of the world should address through 'all necessary measures, including enacting and enforcing legislation to prohibit FGM and to protect women and girls from this form of violence, and to end impunity'."
 10